lucasscharenbroch/personal-site/content/projects/apl-interpreter.md

 - Differing properties:
     - Amount of whitespace when printing arrays with non-zero rank, but with 0 ∊ shape
     - Whitespace and some number formatting when printing matrices of real-numbers
-    - Printing format of arrays as leafs of function trees
+    - Printing format of arrays as leaves of function trees
     - Printing format of arrays as axis specifications
     - Printing of dfns/dops (∇)
     - Exact rules for sorting order
-    - Propagation rules for function properties (i.e. identity, ability to select, axis specification) on derived functions
+    - Propigation rules for function properties (i.e. identity, ability to select, axis specification) on derived functions
-    - Fine-grained behavior of execute and format
+    - Fine-grained behavior of execute (⍎) and format (⍕)
-- Dyalog has... / in Dyalog...
+- In Dyalog, ...
-    - Nameclasses and weird behavior after reassignment[^nameclass]
+    - Variables have nameclasses and weird behavior after reassignment[^nameclass]
     - Some dops can't be used inline
     - Dyadic operators can't be in the right-hand-side of assignments
     - The default ⍺ can be a function in dops
 - In my interpreter, ...
     - Dops/dfns are not strongly short-circuited: if the condition in a guard is false, the rhs isn't evaluated, but it is still parsed (in Dyalog, it isn't parsed)
     - Scalars are not 0-rank: they are vectors with a single element (this approach seems more simple[^simple], but it causes some incompatibilities in the behavior of certain functions)
-    - Arrays with non-zero rank cannot have zero as an element in their shape (Dyalog allows this)
+    - Arrays with non-1 rank cannot have zero as an element in their shape (Dyalog allows this)
     - LCM, GCD, factorial, and binomial only work on integers (Dyalog allows reals and complex numbers)
-    - The circle operator only supports 1 2 3, ¯1, ¯2, ¯3
+    - The circle function (dyadic ○) only supports 1 2 3, ¯1, ¯2, ¯3
     - Dfns cannot *modify* global variables
     - ⎕IO can be *any integer* (not just 0 or 1)
     - Axis spec operator is more limited (several functions don't support it (e.g. ⊂)), it also only takes singleton numbers, never vectors
     - Dyadic ⍒/⍋ is limited to vector (not higher-dimensional array) collation sequences
-    - Reduce doesn't take negative or zero argument on left (window)
+    - Reduce can't take a negative or zero argument on left (window)
     - Encode only works on integers
 - My interpreter does not support ...
     - Complex numbers